endangereddataweek/endangereddataweek.org/_events/2017-04-20-appraising-social-media-content-a-twitter-chat.md

 layout: post
 date: "2017-04-20"
 time: ""
+excerpt: >
-excerpt: "This month’s A&A Twitter chat is with  Bergis Jules, Community Lead for Documenting the Now.
-We’ll be talking about appraising social media ..."
+  This month’s A&A Twitter chat is with  Bergis Jules, Community Lead for Documenting the Now.
+We’ll be talking about appraising social media ...
 location_city: "SAA Acquisitions and Appraisal Section"
 location_physical: "SAA Acquisitions and Appraisal Section"
 title: "Appraising Social Media Content - A Twitter Chat"